 - This exam has 7 pages in total, numbered 1 to 7.
 Make sure your exam has all the pages. - Note the number written on the upper right-hand corner of the first page.
-On the sign-up sheet being passed around, sign your name next to this number. - This exam will be 1 hour and 25 minutes in length. - This is a closed-book, closed-note exam.
+On the sign-up sheet being passed around, print your name next to this number. - This exam will be 1 hour and 20 minutes in length. - This is a closed-book, closed-note exam.
 Electronic devices (e.g., cellphone, smart watch, calculator) are not allowed. - For all problems, follow these instructions: - 1.
 Give only your answers in the spaces provided.
 I will only grade what you put in the answer space, and I will take off points for any scratch work in the answer space.
-Use the scratch-work area or the backs of the sheets to work out your answers before filling in the answer space. - 2.
+Use the scratch-work area or the backs of the exam sheets to work out your answers before filling in the answer space. - 2.
+DFA stands for deterministic finite automaton; NFA stands for nondeterministic finite automaton; PDA stands for push-down automaton; CFG stands for context-free grammar. - 3.
+For any state machines that you draw, you must include all states and transitions. - 4.
 For any proofs, be sure to provide a step-by-step argument, with justifications for every step.
+If you are asked to prove a result X, you may use in your proof of X any other result Y without proving Y. However, make it clear what the other result Y is that you are using; e.g., write something like, "By the result that $A^{} = A^$, we know that"